yurikodesu/clean11/README.md

 **Use at your own risk.
 I am not responsible for any damage caused.** <br>
 **I will look out for updates and changes to Windows and try to update it, if it causes anything to break, please make an issue about it.** <br><br>

 **I was able to achieve this using [schneegans.de's autounattend.xml generator](https://schneegans.de/windows/unattend-generator/).
 I just saved some of your time by making a template or a generic config for you to use by compiling settings and configs that most would have done anyway.
-However if you want to change anything, feel free to import it on the website and make your modifications.**
+However if you want to change anything, feel free to import it on the website and make your modifications.** <br><br>

+This project was greatly inspired by memstechtips' UnattendedWinstall script.
+I would highly recommend you check it out too [UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall).
+It has more heavier modications to Windows and a lot of changes to it.
+If you want something with only a small amount of changes on a stock Windows 11 install, I would still recommend you use my xml since it's his script is for advanced users.